-2. Policy statement
+2. Policy Statement

-ACEM members, trainees, staff and College representatives are obligated to avoid and disclose any ethical, legal, financial or other conflicts of interests involving the College and remove themselves from a position of decision-making authority with respect to any conflict situation involving the College.Individual College members, trainees, staff and College representatives have a duty to place the interests of the broader membership above their own personal (self-serving) interests.
+ACEM members, trainees, staff and College representatives are obligated to avoid and disclose any ethical, legal, financial or other conflicts of interests involving the College and remove themselves from a position of decision-making authority or influence with respect to any conflict situation involving the College.
+Individuals have a duty to place the interests of the broader membership above their own personal (self-serving) interests.